 Go easy on yourself, my friend.
 Forgive yourself if you need to.
 Find ways to love yourself.
 Take care of your body, mind, spirit, and soul.
 Know that you deserve to be treated with respect and kindness.
 See yourself the way God sees you…and work on replacing your unhealthy self-image with His divine image of love for you.

-Resources on How to Survive Life With an Angry Man
+Help Living With an Angry Man

 In Daily Wisdom for Why Does He Do That?: Encouragement for Women Involved with Angry and Controlling Men, Lundy Bancroft offers a daily guide that empowers women who are struggling in relationship with men who are angry and abusive.